Richea scoparia: Description

-Richea scoparia is 1-3m high and commonly grows in wind-swept regions of mountains.
+Richea scoparia is 1–3 m high and commonly grows in wind-swept regions of mountains.
 The leaves persist for a number of years, even when dead.
-Leaves are crowded, sharp pointed, linear-lanceolate with a broad sheathing base, 3-6cm long.
-Inflorescences are terminal spikes 4-12cm in varying colours of orange, yellow, red, pink or white, flowering in January- March.
-Flowers with caps of joined petals, which a deciduous, exposing 5mm long stamens and a short style.
+Leaves are crowded, sharp pointed, linear-lanceolate with a broad sheathing base, 3–6 cm long.
+Inflorescences are terminal spikes 4–12 cm in varying colours of orange, yellow, red, pink or white, flowering in January to March.
+Flowers with caps of joined petals, which are deciduous, exposing 5 mm long stamens and a short style.